 The principles of xeriscaping go beyond plant selection to include design, soil care, irrigation, and maintenance.
 Although your plant selection is site-specific, smart design strategies will work in a variety of situations.
 Place plants with similar requirements together so that any supplemental watering can be concentrated in fewer areas.
 Hardscaping can be used to direct stormwater to planted areas as well.
 Careful placement of rocks and decorative features, as well as some plant combinations, can create windbreaks and shading to develop microclimates that support plant growth with less water.
 In most cases, it is not possible to maintain a lawn without supplemental water.
 So no matter what climate you live in, xeriscaping requires you to eliminate lawn.
 However, it is not always necessary to replace your entire landscape – incremental change can be the best choice.

 Similar to dry gardening and any other sustainable approach to gardening, soil health is critical to xeriscaping.
-Healthy soil is capable of storing large amounts of water for an extended period of time, eliminating the need for supplemental irrigation.
+Healthy soil is capable of storing large amounts of water for an extended period, eliminating the need for supplemental irrigation.
 Although it’s very hard to change soil’s texture with amendments, they can help clay or sandy soil hold water.
 No matter what kind of soil you have, mulching is one of the best things you can do for your soil’s health.
-It also helps keep prevent evaporation from the soil.
+It also keep prevent evaporation from the soil.

 If you can’t give up your entire lawn, at least allow it to go gold during the dry season – it will come back with the rains.
 If you do need to water, do so rarely, but deeply.
 Saturate the soil to a depth of inches, rather than simply wetting the surface.
-To water most efficiently, use soaker hoses rather than sprinklers or simply spraying from the hose.
+To water most efficiently, use soaker hoses rather than sprinklers or simply spray from the hose.